-Before you put the collar on the dog, you must pair the handheld device and collar (page 3), and acquire satellite signals (page 2).
+Before you can put the collar on the dog, you must pair the handheld device and collar (Adding a Dog), and acquire satellite signals (Acquiring Satellite Signals).

 - 1 Position the collar with the VHF whip antenna pointing up, the GPS antenna facing up, and the LEDs facing forward. - 2 Place the collar around the middle of the dog's neck. - 3 Tighten the strap so it is snug around the dog's neck.